 SUNY Board of Trustees: The governing body of SUNY, the Board of Trustees directly determines policies to be followed by the 34 state-supported campuses.
 The 30 community colleges have their own local boards of trustees whose relationships to the State University Board are defined by law.

-Policies of the Board of Trustees (2014): The basic document elaborating the organization and governance of SUNY and its guidelines for the policies and procedures (Policies).
+Policies of the Board of Trustees (PDF, April 2021): The basic document elaborating the organization and governance of SUNY and its guidelines for the policies and procedures (Policies).
 All SUNY faculty and staff are subject to upholding the Policies.
 Human Resource Management provides notice regarding the Polices to all new employees at the time of employment.

 Back to Top